-The Liberty County Board of Education received an update on its upcoming iPad initiative at a scheduled work session Tuesday morning.
+The Liberty County Board of Education heard an update on the school system's 2014-15 communication plan at a scheduled work session Tuesday morning.

 Liberty County School System Superintendent Dr. Valya S. Lee was sworn in Aug.
 19 by Gov. Nathan Deal to the State Council of the Military Interstate Children's Compact Commission.
 Lee, the newest member to serve on the council, will be required to travel to the capitol to attend the panel's meetings.

 For the first time in American history, schools are in for a massive demographic shift.
 This fall the overall number of Latino, African-American, Native and Asian students will outnumber non-Hispanic white students.

 The Georgia Department of Education, along with its partners - The Ritz-Carlton Hotels of Georgia, the Georgia Association of Educators and the Georgia Foundation for Public Education - now is accepting applications for the 2015 Georgia Family-Friendly Partnership School Awards.